Price: £250 - £490

 There are lots of walks that can be enjoyed from the farm.
 There are maps and guides available in the cottage.
 Guests can wonder up to the rugged Rhinog Mountains or meander down through the village, which is about a mile from the farm, then on to the miles of sandy beaches that we are privileged to have in this part of Snowdonia.

 The village provides all the basic needs for our guests.
-There’s a small grocery store, an excellent butchers, a post office, a garage, two cafés and two pubs both serving food.
+There’s a small grocery store, an excellent butchers, a post office, a garage, cafés and a pub serving food.
 If you want more choice a 15-minute journey in the car will take you to the bustling seaside town of Barmouth.
 A 15-minute drive to the north will take you to the renowned castle town of Harlech.
 Both towns have a slightly larger selection of shops, cafes and restaurants.

 This part of north wales is of course famous for outdoor activities.
 You can be zip lining at 100mph eighty feet above the ground in the morning and exploring historic slate caverns one mile below ground in the afternoon.
 Spend one-day white water rafting down the fierce Tryweryn River and the next climbing up the steep slopes of Snowdon.
 You might prefer to throw yourself down the testing mountain biking trails of Coed Y Brenin or you might prefer a more relaxing day riding the narrow gauge Ffestiniog Steam train up to Tan Y Bwlch.
 The worlds your lobster here in Snowdonia!